FREQUENTLY ASKED QUESTIONS

-You can only use an unlocked GSM ready phone (for americans T-Mobile is the only company that uses sim cards) as we only use sim cards in our network.
+Yes, you can only use an unlocked GSM ready phone (for Americans T-Mobile is the only company that uses sim cards) as we only use sim cards in our network.
 You should try and get your phone unlocked by your service provider before you come.

 Can I buy a disposable phone for a reasonable price?

 Can I bring my laptop?

 What is the accommodation like while living on base?

 Student housing is in separate male and female dormitories of up to 12 people.
 Each room consists of bunk beds and a storage area for each person.
 Bathroom is down the hall.

 What is the accommodation like for weeks off base?

 Many of the DTS’s travel for some portions of the school.
 Sometimes we stay at another YWAM Base, sometimes we stay on the floor of a church, and sometimes we go camping in tents.
 For these weeks you will need to provide your own sleeping mats and sleeping bags.